Acne: A Quick Guide

 1. Whiteheads and Blackheads: Referred to as comedones, acne is created when the surfaces of the hair follicles become clogged with oil, grease and bacterial growth.
 If the growth occurs on the inside without exposing the clog, the condition is referred to as whiteheads.
 However if the clog is exposed to exterior pollutants, it blackens and is known as blackheads.

-4. Pustules: Very commonly found on the face are pimples or pustules that tender, red bumps which usually contain white pus at the centre.
-It is said that you should never pop a pimple; that is because it causes scarring.
+Usually found on the face and are tender, red bumps which usually contain white pus at the centre.

 A Natural Treatment for Acne